Hi, I'm Candace

 Certainly, email is more convenient.
 It also allows the inclusion of links to payment options.
 Email is also easier to track and follow up on.
 That said, sometimes paper still cuts through the noise and grabs someone’s attention.
 It feels more serious.
-We wouldn’t recommend paper as a primary means of sending dunning notices, but you may want to consider sending them alongside emails for greater effect.
+We wouldn’t recommend paper as a primary means of sending dunning notices, that would be crazy, but you may want to consider sending them alongside emails for greater effect if you have an invoice that is significantly overdue.
 If so, definitely refer back to the email in the letter in order to guide the recipient to quicker action.
-(In fact, consider that your dunning email may have been screened as spam or deposited in a low-priority inbox, a common occurrence with Google Mail).

 This goes back to the discussion above about metrics.
 Dunning campaigns are actually just another type of email marketing.
 Email marketers have long known that the subject line of their messages can strongly influence the likelihood of recipients to open that email.
 If you are sending a high volume of dunning emails, then it’s definitely worth your time to test different subject lines.
 Never test more than two subject lines at a given time in order to make sure you know the true impact of each change.
 What applies to subject lines also applies to copy in the dunning letters.
 Try two different versions of a letter to customers in the same segment (meaning size or days overdue or geography).